Fullchee/notes/tech-learning/git.md

 # BE CAREFUL!
 This will delete any unstaged changes
 # Your local repo will also lose all unpushed commits!
 git reset --hard origin/master

-# removes unstaged files, different than reset
-# see man git-clean for more info on the options
-git clean -d -f -x
 ```

 - move a file from the 'staged' state to 'unstaged' state `git reset HEAD <file>`